Selkirk Rex Cat Breed: Origin, Features, and Pompous Albert

 The Selkirk Rex and Albert the Sheep Cat

-The Selkirk Rex cat has a curly and very interesting coat that often looks as though it needs a good brush.
+The Selkirk Rex cat has a curly and interesting coat that often looks as though it needs a good brush.
 Representatives of the breed are typically friendly and even cuddly cats.
 They are generally calm animals that are playful without being hyperactive.
 Their unique coats and pleasant personality make the cats attractive as both pets and show cats.

 Pompous Albert is a Selkirk Rex cat with an unusual feature.
 He's light grey in colour and has the curly hair of his breed, which is why he's sometimes known as a sheep cat.
 He also has an almost permanent scowl on his face and looks very angry.
 His untidy grey hair reminded his owners of Albert Einstein, so they named him after the famous scientist.
 Pompous Albert is an Instagram star.
 When this article was last updated, he had 308K followers.
 I'm one of them.
 The number of followers is increasing rapidly.

 Origin of the Selkirk Rex Cat